AbhinavPalacharla/networks_p1/notes.md

+- CANNOT USE REALLOC AS IT BREAKS PREVIOUS REFERNECES CUZ OLD REFERENCES WILL POINT TO INVALID MEMORY.
+NEED TO USE LL OR SOMETHING ELSE

 - Have client send packet to server to know when it is exiting so server can stop sending it messages

 - Before displaying text, the client application should print many backspace characters ('\b' in C)